Darren Straniero, CFP® OnPlane Financial Advisors

 By providing direction and accountability in my clients’ financial lives, I help them get the right answers to their questions before problems arise.
-In short, I manage the future for you, so you can spend more time today focusing on the other meaningful areas of your life.
+In short, I manage the financial future for you, so you can spend more time today focusing on the other meaningful areas of your life.

 I’m a Certified Financial Planner® professional who has spent the last 10+ years in the financial services industry.
 My practice revolves around three key phrases:

--Life is NOT a straight line (see: 4 kids in 2.5 years!)
+-Life is NOT a straight line (see above: 4 kids in 2.5 years!)

 -Focus on factors YOU can control